cryten01/EngineDesignPatterns/README.md

 ## Setup

-Just use open `generateProject.bat` to generate the project for Visual Studio 2019.
+Just open `generateProject.bat` to generate a project for Visual Studio 2019.

-Otherwise follow the instructions below:

-### GLAD
-If not already in the repository download [GLAD](https://glad.dav1d.de/) and select the following options:
-* Language: C/C++
-* Specification: OpenGL
-* gl: Version 4.6
-* Profile: Compatibility

-Then click on Generate and download *glad.zip*.
-Take the *include* and *src* folder from the zip file and store them inside a new folder called *EngineDesignPatterns/external/GLAD*.

-### GLFW
-When using Windows 64-bit download the [Windows pre-compiled binaries](https://github.com/glfw/glfw/releases/download/3.3.2/glfw-3.3.2.bin.WIN64.zip) and paste the following inside *EngineDesignPatterns/external/GLFW* (create if necessary):
-* The *include* folder
-* Create a new folder called *lib* and paste the *lib-vc2019* content (IDE dependent)

 ## Built with